clokep/relapse/docs/admin_api/rooms.md

 It is possible to query the status of the background task for deleting rooms.
-The status can be queried up to 24 hours after completion of the task, or until Synapse is restarted (whichever happens first).
+The status can be queried up to 24 hours after completion of the task, or until Relapse is restarted (whichever happens first).

 ### Query by `room_id`